 From the last impressionist group show of 1886 until the end of World War I, the foundation was laid for new visual expressions by both painters and sculptors.
-Course topics include postimpressionism, HER-H 304 Advanced Topics in Art History (1-6 cr.)
+Course topics include postimpressionism, symbolism, art nouveau, fauvism, expressionism, orphism, cubism, and futurism.

+HER-H 304 Advanced Topics in Art History (1-6 cr.)
 Lecture/discussion of selected topics in history of art.
 No prerequisites.
 Some art history experience recommended.
 Topics change to coordinate with special exhibitions or other opportunities.

 HER-H 310 Classical Archaeology (3 cr.)
 This course explores the material remains of the classical lands from prehistoric through Roman times and a variety of approaches by which they are understood.
 Archaeological theory and methods are illustrated through select sites, monuments, works of art, and other remains of cultural, artistic, and historical significance.
-(Equivalent to Classical Studies A301; students may receive credit for only one of these courses.)
+(Equivalent to Classical

+Studies A301; students may receive credit for only one of these courses.)